 TIFF Industry offers year-round professional development opportunities, fluid access to TIFF's film festivals and world class sales support to film industry professionals.
 Looking for pass options, delegate resources and more information about our professional development initiatives?

-The Forum provides an opportunity for filmmakers, television and interactive producers, game designers, and researchers to converge and discuss the latest creative and business trends in the children’s film and entertainment industry.
-See programme and schedule.
+The Forum provided an opportunity for filmmakers, television and interactive producers, game designers, and researchers to converge and discuss the latest creative and business trends in the children’s film and entertainment industry.

 Bring your class to the TIFF Kids International Film Festival — we offer a diverse selection of features, documentaries, and short-film programmes that foster creativity, develop media-literacy skills, and encourage critical thinking in areas including diversity, social justice, and equity.